Avotexs/Interventions_Aireport/README.md

-# ✈️ Airport Intervention Management System
+# ✈️ Airport Intervention Management System (v2)

 A full-stack web application for managing airport interventions, equipment, projects, and operational activities.
+This document provides a comprehensive overview of the project architecture, features, and setup instructions.

 ## 📋 Table of Contents